-You might save a little bit of money in the short-term by repairing an old window, but you’ll likely end up spending more over time in both energy bills and subsequent repairs.
+You might save a little bit of money in the short term by repairing an old window, but you’ll likely end up spending more over time on both energy bills and subsequent repairs.
 If you’re grappling with the repair vs. replace decision, Wallender says to consider the following factors:

 - Do your windows have cracked or broken glass?
 Panes can be replaced, so you might get away with a repair versus total replacement.